Offerings and Initiatives

 To both advance and support increased diversity and inclusion in the Seton Hall community, the University invests in a range of offerings and programming.

-Below is a selection of past and ongoing activities.
+Below is a brief selection of activities.
 Whenever possible, links are provided for more information.
 Updates are made on a rolling basis.
 Please visit the University Calendar for the new, upcoming events.

 Please check back for updates.

 - Diversity and Inclusion Website - Launched in May 2019, the Diversity and Inclusion website demonstrates Seton Hall's commitment to diversity, including student groups, recent curricular changes to strengthen diversity, University Life courses and reading groups, as well as lists of key faculty and administrators who are charged with furthering diversity and inclusion.

 - Faith-Based Outreach - On Saturday March 7, 2020, Seton Hall hosted the NJ Coalition of Latino Pastors.
 The gathering included faith leaders, community leaders, government officials and non-profit leaders.

 - Core Curriculum - During the week of January 20, 2020, the University Core honored Dr. Martin Luther King Jr. Talks dealt with historical, legal, religious, and political issues regarding systemic racism, as well as how race factors into the areas of health care and education.